raito-io/terraform-provider-raito/docs/resources/mask.md

 # raito_mask (Resource)

-The mask access control resource
+The resource for representing a Raito column mask access control.

 ## Example Usage